surniaulula/wpsso/readme.txt

 = 7.14.0-dev.3 =

-(2020/07/24) Extended the Open Graph product type meta tags for each product offer.
-Fixed possible missing Open Graph image for WooCommerce products with variations.
+(2020/07/24) Extended the Open Graph product type by adding all available product meta tags for each product offer.
+Fixed a possible missing Open Graph image for WooCommerce products with variations.

 = 7.13.1 =